dharmtejaa/Slashmark-Internship-ToDo-List-Basic-Task1/README.md

 ## **Support**

-For any questions, suggestions, or issues, please contact kasa pogu dharma teja at dharmateja238@gmail.com.
+For any questions, suggestions, or issues, please contact at dharmateja238@gmail.com.